-As Whitman Hospital & Medical Center (WHMC) celebrates 120+ years, it gives the staff a feeling of pride to reflect on the hospital's rich history.
-The successes and downfalls WHMC has enjoyed throughout its evolution have all contributed to its current level of excellence and its philosophy of success based on people, teamwork, and the belief that we can do it.
-Over 100 years ago, Colfax outbid 2 other towns to get the 1st hospital for Whitman County in pioneer days.
+As Whitman Hospital and Medical Center (WHMC) celebrates 120+ years, it gives our staff a great feeling of pride to reflect on the hospital's rich history.
+The successes and tribulations WHMC has endured throughout its evolution have all contributed to its current level of excellence and philosophy of success based on people, teamwork, and our fantastic providers who have committed to making our rural community second to none.

 It was 1892 when the Catholic Church began searching for a location for a hospital in Whitman County.
 In June of that year Colfax was selected.
 In May of 1893 the Sisters of Charity of Providence arrived in Colfax and opened a temporary hospital in a little frame buildingabout the size of a one car garage, and started construction on a new hospital.
 They cared for a total of 10 patients in the first month and 62 by the end of the year.
 The original two-story St. Ignatius hospital was complete in 1894 and housed 145 patients in the first 18 months.

 In 1917 the 1st addition (from the entrance of the hospital to the West End) was added with several more additions and renovations over the following 25 years (lowerleft).
 By 1964 however, the hospital faced losing its license unless the building was brought up to code, so it was decided to relocate the hospital.
 With a recommendation that the Sisters operate the new hospital, the community conducted several fundraising efforts to raise $600,000 and by 1965 the community was eligible for federal matching funds in the amount of $400,000.

 Construction of the newly named Whitman Community Hospital was completed and officially dedicated on November 3, 1968 (lower right).